GrokkingGrok/Project-Asimov/design/src/RobonomicExpansion.md

 But the AIs don't have the only say: Calvin is the human window into the network.
 And they're the ones who have to fund the upgrade.

+Calvin launches a campaign educating every Bondholder of the situation.

+Imagine it: Popups, which have to be annoyingly cleared every time you open your wallet.
+Uncanny, AI-generated images and videos, asking for your Upgrade Pledge, are on blast on every screen, and you start to feel the propagandAI fatigue.

+Maybe you don't vote out of resentment for the annoyance.
+Maybe, Isaac withholds your Disto until you do.

-Calvin launches a campaign educating every Bondholder of the situation, which has to be annoyingly cleared every time they open their wallet, and eventually they vote, one way or another, by deciding to send RoboTorq into Calvin's UpgradeFunnel for the expansion.
+Eventually, the public votes, by deciding to send RoboTorq into Calvin's UpgradeFunnel for the expansion—or not.

 Again, the possibilities for study here are nearly endless.
 Should RoboTorq voting be capped to prevent Elon from funding every UpgradeFunnel that involves a Starship?
 Should this vote be augmented with some other kind of voting?
 Should the system mint an AltCoin of some type for these votes, that people can only earn through following the system's incentives?
 What would those incentives be?
 Does Elon bribe Bondholders to pledge AltCoin with free Grok access if whaling is outlawed?
-Is the truth that we'd need the whales to expand, given the anti-fiat nature of RoboTorq?The questions just keep flowing, and they're all impossible to answer as of right now!
+Is the truth that we'd need the whales to expand, given the anti-fiat nature of RoboTorq?
+The questions just keep flowing, and they're all impossible to answer as of right now!

 So, we'll keep it simple (and extendable for those economists) in Asimov.
 If an UpgradeFunnel gets filled, Calvin's vote is a yes.
 And Giskard and Daneel vote as well based on some kind of schema check, or straight probability.